Lesson 6 of 6

 The Theta Decay Curve

-Imagine plotting time value vs. days to expiration.
-The curve is concave — it drops slowly from 90 DTE to 45 DTE, then steepens between 45 and 21 DTE, and becomes nearly vertical from 14 DTE to expiration.
-Roughly 60% of an option's total time value decays in the final 30 days.
+Picture it like this: plot time value against days to expiration.
+The curve drops slowly from 90 DTE to 45 DTE -- barely noticeable.
+Then it steepens between 45 and 21 DTE -- now we're cooking.
+And from 14 DTE to expiration it goes nearly vertical.
+Roughly 60% of an option's total time value evaporates in just the final 30 days.
+That's where the money is.

 Theta Decay Approximation